 When I was a kid, a friend of mine gave me a cinnamon applesauce heart, and I remember keeping it as one of my special treasures for quite some time.
 I think I kept it in one of my dresser drawers, and I remember that it smelled good for ages.

-So, I thought it would be fun to make a batch of them with my kids.
+So, I thought it would be fun to make a batch.

 Fortunately, they’re really simple and they require only a few inexpensive ingredients.